drug-design/course/docs/chapters/protein-structure.md

 ### New Look on Proteins Levels of Architecture

-The boundary between secondary and tertiary structure is blurred.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/new-look-on-proteins-levels-architecture-f5b45bd8'><i class='fa fa-play' aria-hidden='true'></i></button>The boundary between secondary and tertiary structure is blurred.
 Super-secondary elements and domains are intermediate levels between secondary and tertiary structures.
 For this reason super-secondary elements and domains are sometimes considered to be a subset of the tertiary structure and sometimes a distinct level of the protein architecture.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer